Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

 \subsection{CMB polarization}

-The current data release and scientific results are based on CMB temperature data only. \Planck\ measures polarization from 30 to 353\,GHz, and both Data Processing Centres routinely produce polarization products.
-The analysis of polarization data is more complicated than that of temperature data, and is therefore in a less advanced state.
-There are several reasons for this: the response of each detector to polarization is difficult to calibrate due to the lack of celestial standard sources; the amplitude of the polarized CMB signal is low and astrophysical foregrounds dominate over the CMB over the whole sky; and the detection of polarized signals is subject to specific systematic effects.
-An example of the last of these is leakage of total intensity into the polarization maps.
-This can occur because \Planck\ measures polarization by differentiating a common intensity mode from detectors sensitive to linear polarization with different orientations, and there are differential calibration errors between pairs of detectors.
-Nevertheless, strong polarized synchrotron and thermal dust emission from the Galaxy are currently being imaged with high significance (see Sect.~\ref{sec:DustPol}).
+The current data release and scientific results are based on temperature data only. \Planck\ measures polarization from 30 to 353\,GHz, and both DPCs routinely produce polarization products.
+The analysis of polarization data is more complicated than that of temperature data: there are few celestial polarization sources that can be used for calibration; polarized astrophysical foregrounds dominate the polarized CMB over the whole sky; and the detection of polarized signals is subject to specific systematic effects, such as leakage of total intensity into polarization through calibration errors between detectors in a polarized pair.

 These issues are not yet resolved at a level satisfactory for cosmological analysis at large angular scales ($\ell < $100).
-At smaller angular scales, however, systematic effects are sub-dominant and uncertainties are dominated by residual detector noise.
-At high Galactic latitudes, CMB polarization is being measured by \Planck\ with unprecedented sensitivity at angular scales smaller than a few degrees.
+At smaller angular scales and high Galactic latitudes, however, systematic effects are sub-dominant, and CMB polarization is already being measured by \Planck\ with unprecedented sensitivity.
+Moreover, strong polarized synchrotron and thermal dust emission from the Galaxy are currently being imaged with high significance (Sect.~\ref{sec:DustPol}).